 Smart Passive Income shares everything he learned after that collapse.
 He shares all his blogging strategies, online business techniques, and unique marketing tips that you can use to thrive in your personal finances.
 If you want to boost your earning potential and learn more about passive income, Pat Flynn is your guy.

-Andrew Fiebert is the man behind this outstanding finance podcast (and its website counterpart).
+Andrew Fiebert is the man behind Listen, Money Matters (and its website counterpart).
 He hosts the show together with Matt Giovanisci, and together they teach their listeners how to take control of their money and put it to work.
 The podcast calls itself “honest and uncensored,” providing actionable tools and strategies to help you achieve your financial goals.

 Listen Money Matters was listed by Business Insider as one of the best podcasts to listen to if you want to get rich.
 Forbes reported that is the “hit” podcast, making millennials all over America go crazy about money management.